callstackincubator/rock/website/src/docs/github-actions/android.md

-# Android
+# Android GitHub Action

+This GitHub Action allows you to build Android apps using RNEF's remote build system.
+It supports both simulator builds for development and signed device builds for testing and release.
+If you haven't yet, please check the [configuration guide](./configuration.md) where you can find information on optimal workflow setup, permissions, optimizations and GitHub Personal Access Tokens.

 ## Development Builds For All Devices

-This action from RNEF builds an APK (`.apk`) file in debug variants suitable for development.
+Builds an APK (`.apk`) file in debug variants suitable for development.
 Doesn't require signing.

 ### Running on GitHub Actions